dposse/smashalytics/README.md

    - [ ] figure out how to get bracket data
    - [ ] write bracket data to csv
    - [ ] expand data visualization
+   - [ ] automate tournamentData.csv and bracketData.csv being updated by scraper.js and bracketScraper.js
    - [ ] use massey method to rank players / make predictions
    - [ ] ML predictions based on match history?